A non-iterative method for robustly computing the intersections between a line and a curve or surface: Intersection of lines with curves

 with~$A_{li}$ and~$ B_{li}$ representing the components of two matrices~$ \vec A$ and~$\vec B $.
 Both matrices have~\mbox{$q_g+1$} rows and~\mbox{$2q_g-q_x+2$} or more columns.
 To obtain~$\widetilde{P}_l (\theta)$ and~$\xi$ that satisfy~\eqref{eq:intersects} the following generalised eigenvalue problem is considered

 That is, the eigenvalues~$ \xi^{(j)}$ are the parametric coordinates of the intersection points on the line~$\vec r(\xi)$ and the eigenvectors are (up to a multiplicative constant) the basis functions~$\widetilde P_l(\theta^{(j)})$ evaluated at the intersection points~$\theta^{(j)}$.
 Unfortunately, the matrices~$\vec A$ and~$\vec B$ are not always square and computing~the values $ \xi^{(j)}$ that satisfy this equation requires non-standard linear algebra techniques.
-However, for the purposes of intersection computation it is sufficient to consider a square eigenvalue problem obtained from~\eqref{eq:eigval} by taking only some of its columns.
+However, as will be discussed in Section~\ref{sec:example}, for the purposes of intersection computation it is sufficient to consider a square eigenvalue problem obtained from~\eqref{eq:eigval} by taking only some of its columns.
 The non-complex eigenvalues of this square eigenvalue problem contain all the intersection points between the given line and the curve.
-As will be discussed further below, some of these non-complex eigenvalues may not be actual intersection points, but they can easily be identified.
+Some of these non-complex eigenvalues may not be actual intersection points, but they can easily be identified.

 A non-complex eigenvalue $\xi^{(j)}$ of~\eqref{eq:eigval}, or its corresponding square eigenvalue problem, gives the potential intersection point~$\vec r(\xi^{(j)})$.
 The respective unknown parameter value $\theta^{(j)}$ on the curve satisfies the equation~\mbox{$\vec x(\theta^{(j)}) = \vec r (\xi^{(j)})$}, which is a hard to solve nonlinear problem.
 According to~\eqref{eq:intersects} and~\eqref{eq:eigval}, however, the left null vector~$\vec \phi^{(j)}$ corresponding~$\xi^{(j)}$ is proportional to the vector~$\widetilde{P}_l (\theta^{(j)})$, which is exploited to determine~$\theta^{(j)}$.
-More precisely, if there is a single parameter value $\theta^{(j)}$ the ratio of any two consecutive components yields
+More precisely, if there is a single parameter value $\theta^{(j)}$, the ratio of any two consecutive components yields